premssr/ML-and-Python-Resources/README.md

 # ML-and-Python-Resources
-Collection of important resources for Data Scientist
+Collection of important resources for a Data Scientist